 Relax, dog lovers.
 Mr. Japhy wasn’t injured one little bit.
 Yes, a quick electric shock hurts.
 Getting hit with a few thousand volts, for even 1/3,000th of a second, does cause a bit of pain.
 But that’s the whole idea: The shock inflicts no physical damage, but it does leave a lasting impression.

 Japhy learned his lesson.
 He hasn’t gone anywhere near the chickens again — except on a leash, to pose for his picture.

-In recent years, electric fencing innovations have revolutionized some forms of livestock grazing and protection, and garden crop protection, too.
+In recent years, electric fencing innovations have revolutionized some forms of livestock grazing, protection and garden crop protection.

 You can protect livestock with electric fencing easily nowadays.
 There are effective and relatively inexpensive temporary electric fencing available to protect everything from small animals such as chickens in the barnyard or in pastured poultry programs to larger animals such as riding hones out for weekend trail rides or involved in strip grazing.

-Pennsylvania farmer Brian Moyer pastures 1,400 broilers annually, using 42-inch-high electric netting with 3 1/2-inch-square openings and plastic post.
+Pennsylvania farmer Brian Moyer pastures 1,400 broilers annually, using 42-inch-high electric netting with 3-1/2-inch-square openings and plastic posts.
 Moyer says he especially likes the heavy-plastic, step-in posts, which he just pushes into the ground with his foot (or in dry times, hammers in with a rubber mallet.)

 “When we started with traditional pastured poultry zones, we confined the birds to the portable enclosures at all times and moved the enclosures once, maybe twice a day.
 We noticed that whenever we were close to a riparian zone, we would lose birds to raccoons, ‘possums and skunks, which were able to sneak under the fencing.”